The UKAJI team

 - Christian Gill, Lecturer in Administrative Justice, Queen Margaret University – with Mullen, working on our activities in Scotland, Northern Ireland and Wales; undertaking a pilot project with Mullen

-- Andrew Le Sueur, Professor of Constitutional Justice, University of Essex (co-investigator until September 2016) – leading on establishing, developing and sustaining UKAJI; with Bondy and Burningham, working on establishing and developing links with stakeholders communities, reviewing research, and mapping researchers
+- Andrew Le Sueur, Executive Dean, Humanities, and Professor of Constitutional Justice, University of Essex (co-investigator until September 2016) – leading on establishing, developing and sustaining UKAJI; with Bondy and Burningham, working on establishing and developing links with stakeholders communities, reviewing research, and mapping researchers

 - Grainne McKeever, Reader in Law and Director, Ulster University Law Clinic – working on social security and welfare reform, and with Gill and Mullen on our activities in Northern Ireland